A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

+\paragraph*{Irrational guards.} We show that the implementation of our algorithm provides a rapidly improving solution even for polygons that are not \visionstable.
+Specifically, Abrahamsen~et~al.~\cite{abrahamsen2017irrational} introduced a small and simple polygon which requires irrational guards for an optimal guarding using point-guards.
+Although the iterative algorithm avoids irrational numbers, it still returns a guard set~$G_i$ for each iteration $i=1,2,3,\ldots$.
+Recall that $G_i$ consists of faces and points.
+As we know the optimal solution $G^*$, we can compute $d_i = d(G^*,G_i)$, see Figure~\ref{fig:irrational-convergence-intro}. {(Note that $d(G^*,G_i)$ denotes the Hausdorff distance between $G^*$ and $G_i$.
+In order to compute it, it is sufficient to compute the distance of each pair of vertices of $G_i$ with $G^*$.)}

-\paragraph{Future Research.} The vast majority of the work on the art gallery problem focused on variants of the classic question.
+\paragraph*{Future research.} The vast majority of the work on the art gallery problem focused on variants of the classic question.
 There are almost no positive theoretical algorithmic results on the original art gallery problem, with some exceptions~\cite{belleville1991computing, EfratH06, BonnetM17Approx}.
-We believe that the main reason for this focus on variants is the fact that the art gallery problem is inherently continuous, as is reflected by the \ER-completeness~\cite{ARTETR}.
-In other words, no discretization of the solution space was known.
+We believe that the main reason for this focus on variants is the fact that the art gallery problem is inherently continuous, as is reflected by its \ER-completeness~\cite{ARTETR,stade2022complexity}.
 Now that we arguably broke that barrier, we hope that more progress will be made on the original problem.

-Let us name a few concrete directions for future work.
-A practical shortcoming of our algorithms compared to previous algorithms are very slow segment-vertex visibility queries.
-One intriguing open question is to make those faster.
-Can we carry over the results of this paper to polygonal domains with holes?
-Does the iterative algorithm always converge towards the optimal solution, even if the underlying polygon is not \visionstable?
-Can we remove some of the safe guards and still show correctness of the iterative algorithm?
-Can we show correctness of other algorithms using \visionstability?
-All the presented bounds are very large.
-So a natural question is to lower them.
-For instance, is there a single exponential FPT algorithm with respect to the reflex vertices or the \chordwidth?
-What is the smallest candidate set that we can compute in polynomial~time?